so-rose/blext/docs/user_guides/script_extensions.md

 ### Config Field Placement
+!!! note
+	The standardized script equivalent to `pyproject.toml` is a `# /// script` header.

+	See [Configuring: Inline Metadata][configuring-inline-metadata] for more details.

 There are **two fields** with different placements than in the `pyproject.toml` of a project extension:

 - `requires-python`: Must be defined top-level, instead of in the `[project]` table.